-As a congregation of the Anglican Church in America in fraternal association with all Classical Anglican Jurisdictions, we affirm and witness to the following Principles of the One Holy Catholic and Apostolic Church:
+We affirm and witness to the following principles of the One Holy Catholic and Apostolic Church:

-I. The Lordship of Christ, whose work is truth (John 17.17), and who was raised from the dead for mankind’s salvation (Romans 10.9).
+I The Lordship Christ, whose work is truth (John 17.17), who was raised from the dead for mankind’s salvation (Romans 10.9).

 - Holy Baptism with water in the name of the Trinity, and Confirmation by a Bishop in the Apostolic line as the seal of the Holy Spirit in completion of Baptism